ksandom/mass/docs/creatingAMacro.md

       internalFQDN: example01-dev.internal.example.com
       externalFQDN: example01-dev.external.example.com

 We have an internal IP address, and no external IP address for this result.
 Often we may want to choose the external one, but in this case we want the internal one.
+In any case, we want only one.
 So we can use the `--chooseFirst` feature to set IP to the value we want.
 Therefore we'd run `--chooseFirst=IP,externalIP,internalIP` which would produce:

     # mass --list=ex --chooseFirst=IP,externalIP,internalIP